dfinity/motoko/doc/md/language-manual.md

 For a function, the number of type arguments, when provided, must agree with the number of declared type parameters of the function’s type.
 Note that type arguments in function applications can typically be omitted and inferred by the compiler.

 Given a vector of type arguments instantiating a vector of type parameters, each type argument must satisfy the instantiated bounds of the corresponding type parameter.

+In function calls, supplying the `system` pseudo type argument grants system capability to the function that requires it.

+System capability is available only in the following syntactic contexts:

+- in the body of an actor expression or actor class;
+- in the body of a (non-`query`) `shared` function, asynchronous function, `async` expression or `async*` expression;
+- in the body of a function or class that is declared with `system` pseudo type parameter;
+- in system functions `preupgrade` and `postupgrade`.

+No other context provides `system` capabilities, including `query` and `composite query` methods.

+The `<system>` type parameters of shared and asynchronous functions need not be declared.

 ### Well-formed types